highchair/artinruins-com/_property/66-fountain-st.md

 images:
   - url: little-bldg-jw-c1960.jpg
     caption: 'Photo from the collection of Jim White'
+    alt: 'A small two-story blond-brick building with 4 windows on the front face, an angled corner with door and window, and one more set of windows on the side.
+Two sides are without windows.
+The building is flat roofed and only about 10 feet deep.'
   - url: little-bldg-jh-2004-04-01.jpg
   - url: little-bldg-jh-2004-04-02.jpg
   - url: little-bldg-jh-2004-04-03.jpg